ethereum-optimism/design-docs/security/fma-l1-upgrades.md

 #### **Description:**

-During the first step of the ugprade, the contracts will not yet have a shared storage location for the `initialized` value.
+During the first step of the upgrade, the contracts will not yet have a shared storage location for the `initialized` value.
 Therefore each contract will require custom storage manipulation to properly reset the `initialized` value, without modifying values which may be packed into the same slot.

-Moreoever, contracts could be re-initialized if the initialization state is not properly managed during the two-step upgrade process.
+Moreover, contracts could be re-initialized if the initialization state is not properly managed during the two-step upgrade process.

 #### **Risk Assessment:**